Britney Spears’ Dad Reportedly Wants To See K-Fed’s Tax Returns & Won’t Pay More Child Support

 Bottom line: Jamie reportedly wants to ensure that Brit and Fed’s sons are being cared for equally from both parents.
 He’s allegedly more than willing to pay more money if a judge rules it that way.
 However, in the mean time, Jamie just wants to make sure his daughter isn’t getting cheated out of her assets and that Fed is spending the money on caring for Sean and Jayden, as reported by the site.

 Britney and Kevin were married from 2004 to 2007.
 Jamie took on the role as her conservator after she suffered serious mental health issues in 2008.
 Her career was then put on pause while she tended to her health.
+However, in recent years Brit’s career has flourished with one of her top money-making gigs being her Las Vegas residency, in which she raked in an estimated $475,000 per show.